Okaloosa County Court Records

 -

-Public Access Terminals: Computer terminals at the courthouse locations are available for free public use to search court records.
+Public access terminals located at the courthouse facilities provide free on-site access to electronic court records.

 What's Included in a Okaloosa County Court Record?